Ra'ouf Mus'ad: Life and career

 After his release, in 1964, he started to work as a journalist and began his literary work: plays, stories and reportage.
 In 1970 he moved to Warsaw, where he studied theatrical production and got married, After he finished his scholarship.

 Mus'ad lived in Poland for five years, during which time he visited many Soviet Bloc countries.
 This was the start of a long period of self-imposed exile which saw him establish himself in Baghdad (1975) and Beirut (1979) before returning briefly to Egypt in 1982.
 In Baghdad he worked in the Cinema and Theatre Foundation and met the woman who would become his next wife (after divorcing his Polish wife).
 In Lebanon he worked as a journalist for the newspaper as-Safir, and other magazines "El Louts the magazine of Afro-Asia Union of Writers" and lived in Beirut through the Israeli siege of 1982, where he worked in Beirut El Mesa'a the magazine of the Communist Workers Organisation which is what eventually forced him to leave Beirut and return to Egypt.

 He moved to the Netherlands in 1990, to live with his new family after he met the Dutch lady in Cairo, who became the mother of his children and they married.
 He settled in Amsterdam, where he lived and worked ever after.
 He, in his own words, ‘attained a certain amount of fame’ and was active in the media, contributing to cultural and political debates, such as the consequences of the war in Iraq and taking part in a televised debate on censorship alongside the celebrated Arab poets Mahmoud Darwish and Adunis.

 In 2004 he established in Amsterdam a small publishing house, in collaboration with a number of other Arab writers living outside the Arab world.
 Named ‘Muhajiroun’, the publisher is intended to print the works of Arab writers free from the difficulties of publishing in the Arab world, which Mus'ad saw as being beset by problems engendered by 'the state of decline in the Arab political scene'.
 Before that he established a publishing house in Cairo called "DAR Shouhdi " on the name of a communist leader who was killed in Nasser's prisons under torture with the help of Shouhdi's widow and his daughter Hanan.
 He stopped all other activities but writing.

+Death

 Mus'ad died on 18 October 2025, at the age of 88.